apexlang/apexlang.io/docs/specification.md

 ### Default values

-Fields can also specify default values when a type is initialized.
-This needs to be carefully considered in the code generation.
-Languages vary of how this would be implemented.
+Default values for Fields can specified when a type is initialized.
+Codegen implementation for default values may vary based on limitations of the target language.

 ```apexlang
 type PhoneNumber {